davecoffin/nativescript-blur/README.md

 <img src="https://github.com/shiv19/nativescript-blur/blob/master/blurandroid.gif?raw=true" height="320" >

 On android you can only blur image views currently.
 But you have control over how much you want to blur.
+The android demo image is showing blur radius level 10.

 ## Installation